915fonzie/first-project-with-symbl.ai/README.md

 ### In order to use this, you will have to create an account on Symbl.ai and get an appId and appSecret key.

+After getting those keys, you can either replace them with the variables in the Home.js Component, or create another JS Component like I did and add it to your gitignore file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).